cozy/cozy-client/docs/getting-started.md

 `yarn add cozy-client`

-To get started using `cozy-client` with React, you need to create a `CozyClient`, and a `CozyProvider`:

-* `CozyClient` is the master of your data: it manages data queries and their status ;
+`CozyClient` is the master of your data: it manages data queries and their status
-* `CozyProvider` injects the client into components' context.

 ## Creating a client